Why did my dental filling keep dropping out?

 Dr Gordon Tam • March 19, 2025

-Almost all of us needed a dental filling at some point of time in our lives.
+Almost all of us need a dental filling at some point in our lives.
 A dental filling is a restoration work done to our tooth that might have chipped off or decay.
 There are several choices of materials used to replace the partial missing tooth structure.

 Dental fillings will deteriorate over time, due to wear and tear, bad habits, or even simply they were not properly done in the first place.